Mailu/Mailu/docs/configuration.rst

 Advanced settings
 -----------------

-The ``CREDENTIAL_ROUNDS`` (default: 12) is the number of rounds used by the password hashing scheme.
-You should use the default value.
+The ``CREDENTIAL_ROUNDS`` (default: 12) setting is the number of rounds used by the password hashing scheme.
+The number of rounds can be reduced in case faster authentication is needed or increased when additional protection is desired.
+Keep in mind that this is a mitigation against offline attacks on password hashes, aiming to prevent credential stuffing (due to password re-use) on other systems.

 The ``SESSION_COOKIE_SECURE`` (default: True) setting controls the secure flag on the cookies of the administrative interface.
 It should only be turned off if you intend to access it over plain HTTP.